 Keep an eye on your deck’s railings, especially where people tend to hang out.
 If you catch railing problems early on, your deck contractor will most likely be able to repair them.
 Once the deterioration spreads and weakens the deck, you’ll need a complete replacement.

 6. The deck simply hasn’t been maintained.

 Home maintenance never ends, and it doesn’t take long for the list of tasks to multiply and get out of hand.
 Decks that aren’t maintained consistently won’t last long.

 If you’ve purchased a home with a questionable deck, don’t take a wait-and-see approach.
-A reputable deck contractor can inspect the structure and tell you whether or not the deck is safe.
-Your deck may need only a few straightforward repairs, or it might be quite old and not built to current safety codes.
-Either way, it’s best to know for sure what you’re dealing with—and whether or not you’ll need a new deck.
+A reputable deck contractor can inspect the structure and tell you whether the deck is safe.
+Your deck may need only a few simple repairs, or it might be quite old and not built to current safety codes.
+Either way, it’s best to know for sure what you’re dealing with.

 Finding Reputable Deck Repair Contractors